The Merger Control Review: US Merger Control in the Media Sector

-In March 2016, the DOJ sued to enjoin Tribune's proposed acquisition, through a bankruptcy sale, of Freedom Communications Inc. Tribune owns the Los Angeles Times,88 while Freedom owned local newspapers in Orange County and Riverside County, both of which are in the greater Los Angeles area.89 The key issue was whether the relevant market should be limited to local newspapers, as the DOJ asserted, or expanded to account for internet-based sources of local news (including Google News and Apple News), as Tribune contended.90 The court agreed with the DOJ, noting that local newspapers serve the unique function of creating local content.91 Using that market definition, the proposed acquisition would have resulted in Tribune's share of local daily newspapers increasing to 98 per cent in Orange County and 81 per cent in Riverside County.92 The court held that 'such a concentration clearly constitutes a threat to competition'.93 Accordingly, only one day after the DOJ sued and immediately before the bankruptcy court was to consider the proposed acquisition, the court issued a temporary restraining order enjoining the transaction.94 The bankruptcy court thereafter approved an alternative purchaser for the two newspapers.
+In March 2016, the DOJ sued to enjoin Tribune's proposed acquisition, through a bankruptcy sale, of Freedom Communications Inc. Tribune owns the Los Angeles Times,95 while Freedom owned local newspapers in Orange County and Riverside County, both of which are in the greater Los Angeles area.96 The key issue was whether the relevant market should be limited to local newspapers, as the DOJ asserted, or expanded to account for internet-based sources of local news (including Google News and Apple News), as Tribune contended.97 The court agreed with the DOJ, noting that local newspapers serve the unique function of creating local content.98 Using that market definition, the proposed acquisition would have resulted in Tribune's share of local daily newspapers increasing to 98 per cent in Orange County and 81 per cent in Riverside County.99 The court held that 'such a concentration clearly constitutes a threat to competition'.100 Accordingly, only one day after the DOJ sued and immediately before the bankruptcy court was to consider the proposed acquisition, the court issued a temporary restraining order enjoining the transaction.101 The bankruptcy court thereafter approved an alternative purchaser for the two newspapers.

 In addition to the DOJ's consideration of traditional antitrust concerns, the FCC's review of media mergers involves broader public interest considerations.
-With the renewed importance placed on home-grown technology, the FCC under the Trump administration has placed a focus on supporting US excellence in telecommunications technologies, especially in regard to 5G.
+With the renewed importance placed on homegrown technology, the FCC under the former Trump administration placed a focus on supporting US excellence in telecommunications technologies, especially in regard to 5G.
 That has resulted in less predictable enforcement against media deals on the FCC side than in prior administrations.
-Still, companies would be wise to consider the factors outlined in this chapter in any merger applications submitted to antitrust regulators and the FCC.
+President Biden has appointed enforcement officials who have expansive policy objectives and do not believe antitrust laws should only address consumer welfare concerns.102 Companies can therefore expect greater antitrust scrutiny under the Biden administration.
+Regardless of administration, companies would be wise to consider the factors outlined in this chapter in any merger applications submitted to antitrust regulators and the FCC.

 1 Ted Hassi and Michael Schaper are partners at Debevoise & Plimpton LLP.
-The authors would like to thank Gary W Kubek, a litigation partner and co-author of prior editions of this chapter, as well as Will Bucher, a litigation associate, and Ethan D Roman, a former litigation associate, in the New York office of Debevoise & Plimpton LLP, for their assistance in preparing this chapter.
+The authors would like to thank Gary W Kubek, a former litigation partner and co-author of prior editions of this chapter, as well as Bobby Papazian and Peter Urmston, litigation associates in the New York office of Debevoise & Plimpton LLP, and former litigation associates Will Bucher and Ethan D Roman, for their assistance in preparing this chapter.

 2 In some circumstances the parties may decide to 'pull and refile' to allow the agencies an additional 30 days to review the transaction without issuing a second request.